paulblomstedt/MixedRPM/README.md

 # MixedRPM
-MATLAB implementation of Bayesian predictive clustering for data of mixed discrete and continuous type.
+MATLAB implementation of Bayesian predictive clustering of data of mixed discrete and continuous type.
 For a usage example, run demo.m.

 **Reference**: